-Administration Server connection profiles 2
+Administration Server connection profiles ?

 Connection profiles are supported only for devices running Windows.
+We do not recommend to use this option.

 You can view and add profiles for Network Agent connection to the Administration Server.
 In this section, you can also create rules for switching Network Agent to different Administration Servers when the following events occur: